metafacture/metafacture-documentation/flux-commands.md

 filter-strings
 --------------
-- description:	Only forwards records which match (or do not match) a regular expression given in the constructor
+- description:	Only forwards records which match (or do not match) a regular expression.
 - options:	passmatches (boolean)
 - signature:	String -> String
 - java class:	org.metafacture.strings.StringFilter